ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 ***Acceptor:*** *"Have I already agreed to ignore messages with this proposal number?"*

 If the answer is yes, then this message is simply ignored.
-However, if the message is no, then the acceptors reply with a `promise` message containing the value of the proposal number to which they now promise to respond.
+However, if the answer is no, then the acceptors reply with a `promise` message containing the value of the proposal number to which they now promise to respond.

 (This rule contains some subtleties that we're glossing over for now, but for the time being, we'll leave it at this)

 ![Paxos 2](./img/L14%20Paxos%202.png)

-At this point, we've reached something of a milestone because we now have a majority of acceptors who have all agreed that they will consider accepting the as yet unsent value that will be identified with this specific proposal number.
-In addition to this, there can now never be a majority of acceptors who have promised to pay attention to any proposal number less than `5`.
+At this point, we've reached a milestone in the progress of the algorithm because we now have a majority of acceptors who have all agreed that they will respond to subsequent messages identified with this specific proposal number.
+At this point, the acceptors still have no idea what value is going to be proposed; all they have done is agree on how to identify that as yet unseen value.

+In addition to this, there can now never be a majority of acceptors who have promised to respond to any proposal number less than `5`.
 (A minority might still agree on some lower proposal number, but that is now of no consequence.)

 In other words, we've now got enough people paying attention in order to make a decision!